abhasshrivas/-Token-Vesting-Contract-for-Team-Allocations/README.md

 ## 📖 Project Description

 This smart contract manages vesting schedules for ERC-20 token allocations to team members.
 It ensures tokens are released gradually over time based on a cliff and vesting duration.
+And more useful for others.

 ## 🌍 Project Vision

 To automate and secure token distribution for core teams, increasing transparency and enforcing long-term incentives.

 ## 🔑 Key Features

 - Owner-only function to create vesting schedules
 - Configurable start, cliff, and duration